 Kenya is the largest banking market in East Africa.
-With over 40 commercial banks, a thriving fintech ecosystem, and mobile money volumes that dwarf most global markets, the cybersecurity stakes are enormous.
-The Central Bank of Kenya (CBK) has responded with increasingly specific requirements, culminating in the Risk-Based Cybersecurity Framework (RBCF) that sets the baseline for every supervised institution.
+With dozens of licensed banks, a thriving fintech ecosystem, and mobile money volumes that few global markets match, the cybersecurity stakes are enormous.
+The Central Bank of Kenya (CBK) responded with the Guidance Note on Cybersecurity (August 2017), issued under Section 33(4) of the Banking Act, and extended comparable requirements to payment service providers through the 2019 Guideline on Cybersecurity for Payment Service Providers.

-If you are a bank, microfinance institution, payment service provider, or digital credit provider supervised by CBK, this guide covers what the framework requires, how it compares to BNR cybersecurity regulation across the border in Rwanda, and what a practical compliance programme looks like.
+If you are a bank, microfinance institution, payment service provider, or digital credit provider supervised by CBK, this guide covers what CBK requires, how it compares to BNR cybersecurity regulation across the border in Rwanda, and what a practical compliance programme looks like.

 - Commercial banks and mortgage finance companies